pandas-dev/pandas/doc/source/user_guide/missing_data.rst

    ser = pd.Series(np.arange(1, 10.1, .25) ** 2 + np.random.randn(37))
    missing = np.array([4, 13, 14, 15, 16, 17, 18, 20, 29])
    ser[missing] = np.nan
-   methods = ['linear', 'quadratic', 'cubic']
+   methods = [ "linear ",  "quadratic ",  "cubic "]

    df = pd.DataFrame({m: ser.interpolate(method=m) for m in methods})
    @savefig compare_interpolations.png
    df.plot()

 Another use case is interpolation at *new* values.
 Suppose you have 100 observations from some distribution.
-And let's suppose that you're particularly interested in what's happening around the middle.
+And let "s suppose that you "re particularly interested in what "s happening around the middle.
-You can mix pandas' ``reindex`` and ``interpolate`` methods to interpolate at the new values.
+You can mix pandas " ``reindex`` and ``interpolate`` methods to interpolate at the new values.

 .. ipython:: python